rucckue/pyccku_ynuk/README.md

 - Working on 2D graphics in Adobe Photoshop and other online resourses
 - Scripting in Word and WordPad
-- Writing code in NotePad++, PyCharm
+- Writing code in NotePad++, PyCharm, Visual Studio Code
 - Recording and editing audio in Audacity

 Link to the first test version, with minor changes- https://disk.yandex.ru/d/FcNiwT2xxuOSDQ